nktkr/C---Programs-Collection-for-Beginners/readme.md

 40. Find Sum of n Numbers entered by the User
 41. Check whether the given Number is Even or Odd
 42. Factorial of a given Number Program
+43. Square root and Cube root of a given Number
+44. Program to find GCD and LCM